Women's Champions League round 2 ties: Man United-Paris Saint-Germain, Frankfurt-Sparta, Paris FC-Wolfsburg | UEFA Women's Champions League

 Article summary

-Manchester United vs Paris Saint-Germain is among the games when round 2 begins on Tuesday and Wednesday.
+Manchester United vs Paris Saint-Germain is among the games when round 2 first legs are played on Tuesday and Wednesday.

 Article top media content